-To assess cross-domain generalizability, we evaluated our pretrained MAA3 model on an open-source multi-modal anomaly detection dataset for autonomous mobile robots \citet{hao2025unsupervised}.
-This dataset contains approximately 4,500 training samples and 2,000 test samples, with the test set including around 800 abnormal events such as collisions and internal malfunctions.
-Without any retraining or fine-tuning, our model achieved a ROC-AUC of 0.89.
-After retraining on the 4,500 normal training samples for 30 epochs—contrary to the original training setup—the performance improved to 0.934 ROC-AUC.
-This indicates that with further fine-tuning, our fusion architecture could surpass the reported state-of-the-art ROC-AUC of 0.97 on this dataset, highlighting its strong cross-domain adaptability beyond vehicle damage detection.
+To assess cross-domain generalisability, we evaluated our pretrained MAA3 model on an open-source multi-modal anomaly detection dataset for autonomous mobile robots \citep{hao2025unsupervised}.
+This dataset comprises approximately 4,500 training samples and 2,000 test samples, with the latter including around 800 abnormal events such as collisions and internal malfunctions.
+Without any retraining or fine-tuning, our model achieved an ROC–AUC of 0.90.
+After retraining on the 4,500 normal training samples for 30 epochs, contrary to the original training setup and without further hyperparameter optimisation, the performance improved to 0.934 ROC–AUC.
+This demonstrates that with further fine-tuning, the proposed fusion architecture could approach or even surpass the reported state-of-the-art ROC–AUC of 0.97 on this dataset, highlighting its strong cross-domain adaptability beyond vehicle damage detection.